MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The pointer to the character values.

 *len*<br/>
-The number of characters to be initialized.
+The number of characters to include in the view.

 ## Remarks

+The constructors with a charT parameter assume that the input is null-terminated.

 You can also construct a string_view with a literal.
 See [operator""sv](string-view-operators.md#op_sv).